ronyb29/blog/content/_index.md

 Hi,

-Im Rony, a Software Engineer from Santo Domingo.
+I'm Rony, a Software Engineer from Santo Domingo.
 I learned how to code in high school and feel in love with software since then.
 I like learning new things and experimenting, both tech and non tech.
 I consider myself a pragmatic person.